akruszewski/gibl/manuscript/chapter1.md

 If everybody agreed to use this ledger as a source of truth, there would be no need to exchange physical money at all.
 Everybody can just use the ledger to put or retrieve money to it.
 After all, currency doesn't have to have any intrinsic value - it only has value because we, as a society, decide that it does.

-To understand digital signatures and proof of work, we will be looking at encryption and hashing respectively.
+To understand the technical bits of digital signatures and proof of work, we will be looking at encryption and hashing respectively.
 Fortunately for us, the programming language that we will be using has built-in functions for encryption and hashing.
 We don't have to dig too deep into how hashing and encryption and decryption works but a basic understanding of it will be sufficient.

 X> ### Exercise 1
 X>